 Products made in plants and factories in one location have always needed to be distributed to customers elsewhere; fleets of vehicles carried physical products and staff providing service.
-It is not just the commercial world, but also humanitarian missions, defense and government agencies also rely on efficient fleets to carry out their missions.
+It is not just the commercial world, but also humanitarian missions, defence and government agencies also rely on efficient fleets to carry out their missions.
 The modern-day Fleet Manager is experiencing changes.
-Changes that have been brought about by technology, preferences of business customers and consumers that are all disrupting the status quo.
+Changes that have been brought about by technology, the preferences of business customers and consumers are all disrupting the status quo.
 These changes are creating opportunities for new players to lead the space.

 We at Varasi, have been building digital platforms to enable Fleet Management solutions and this work has helped us form and shape a point of view we hope to present in this series of articles.

-First, a clarification that ‘Fleet’ in the phrase Fleet management could refer to a number of different assets – it could be vehicles including automotive (cars and trucks), powered mobile equipments (forklifts, bulldozers, cranes), aviation (planes, helicopters, drones), Ships (Ships, boats, yachts) or rail.
-In this article we will assume and make references to Automotive Fleet Management.
+First, a clarification that ‘Fleet’ in the phrase Fleet management could refer to a number of different assets – it could be vehicles including automotive (cars and trucks), powered mobile equipment (forklifts, bulldozers, cranes), aviation (planes, helicopters, drones), Ships (Ships, boats, yachts) or rail.
+In this article, we will assume and make references to Automotive Fleet Management.
 The principles discussed here apply equally well with variances of course, to other fleet types.

 Unless you are a provider of completely digital products or remote services, fleet management touches your customer and thus contributes and may even shape the customer experience.
 As part of the digital transformation revolution, every company wants to connect with, sell to, service and delight their customers.
 Any physical good or service needs to be safely and reliably delivered to the customer hassle-free and on time.
 Your own fleet management operations or the partner you rely on, impacts your customer satisfaction and your profit margins.
-What may appear to be contextual and incidental to your business could well effect or worse, erode the core.
+What may appear to be contextual and incidental to your business could well affect or worse, erode the core.

 The Fleet Management Actors

-First let us look at the various players who make up this space of Fleet Management.
+First, let us look at the various players who make up this space of Fleet Management.

 - Fleet Owner-Operators – These are companies that own or lease and manage their own fleets.
-Ranging from Pepsico, AT&T, Disney, Walmart, Amazon, the list goes on across the business world.
+Ranging from Pepsico, AT&T, Disney, Walmart, and Amazon, the list goes on across the business world.

 - Fleet Management Outsourced Service Providers – These are companies that may offer Fleet management as a service.
 They provide services to manage fleets that are owned by someone else.
 Element, LeasePlan and ARI are examples of such service providers.